AUA Summit - What are Benign Urethral Lesions in Adults?

 Non-Cancerous Growths

 Non-cancerous growths in men are linked to warts on the penis shaft.
 These lesions are often caused by the human papilloma virus (HPV).
-Your health care provider might suspect urethral wart-like growths if he/she sees a lesion on the urethra outlet.
-He/she may also suspect them if your urinary stream changes, or if you've had them before.
+Your health care team might suspect urethral wart-like growths if they see a lesion on the urethra outlet.
+They may also suspect them if your urinary stream changes, or if you've had them before.
 There may also be blood in your urine and pain/burning when you pee.

 There are a few types of benign urethral lesions.